REFERRALS AND COMMITTEES - FOR PRESCHOOL, SCHOOL-AGE AND 504

 If after multiple interventions, the RtI Team in a building or a parent feels a referral to the CSE is warranted, then a request is made in writing to the Pupil Personnel Office requesting the referral and evaluation of the student.
 Referrals can be made in writing to the Pupil Personnel Office, 18 Franklin Place, Pelham, New York, 10803.
-For further information you may contact Rosemary Matthews, Assistant Superintendent for Pupil Personnel Services or Dr. Lauren Ribeiro, CSE Chairperson and Special Education Supervisor at 738-3434, ext.
+For further information you may contact Susan Lockhart, Interim Assistant Superintendent for Pupil Personnel Services or Dr. Lauren Ribeiro, CSE Chairperson and Special Education Supervisor at 738-3434, ext.
 3.

 What is Section 504?